Vanderbilt vs South Carolina Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Vanderbilt vs. South Carolina Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
-In fact, anytime the Commodores and Gamecocks play there’s always several intriguing trends to key in on.
-Not to mention games played at Williams-Brice Stadium in Sep rarely follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of data on each line.
+In fact, anytime the Commodores and Gamecocks play there’s always several intriguing observations to key in on.
+Not to mention games played at Williams-Brice Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: D. Pavia under 196.5 Passing Yards.